 Should children be present during the euthanasia?

 It depends on the children.
-Parents are best at making this decision as they know their children best of all.
+Parents are best at making this decision as they know their children best.
 It also depends on the age of the child.
-Children younger than 5 seem to be unsure about what’s going on and are more disturbed by their parent's emotions than by the loss of their pet.
+Children younger than 5 seem to be unsure about what is going on and are more disturbed by their parent's emotions than by the loss of their pet.

-Older children can be more conscious, understanding and supportive in such situations.
-However, you need to explain the procedure carefully and ask if your child wants to be present for euthanasia of their pet.
+Older children can be more understanding and supportive.
+However, you need to explain the procedure carefully and ask them if they want to be present for euthanasia of their pet.
 If not, don’t force them.
-It is also recommended to have someone available who can be with your child in case they decide to leave the procedure at any time.
+I also recommend having someone available who can be with your child in case they decide to leave the procedure at any time.

-If you feel that you can provide your children with a proper understanding of the procedure, it is worthwhile being present to have the opportunity to say goodbye to their friend.
+If you feel that you can provide your children with a proper understanding of the procedure, it is worthwhile that they are present to have the opportunity to say goodbye to their friend.

 How does the euthanasia drug work?

-The final injection is an anesthesia overdose that stops all brain function, then the rest of the body shuts down in stages.
+The first injection of a heavy sedative allows your pet to relax and eliminate pain.
+Then the final injection is an anesthesia overdose that stops all brain function.
+The the rest of the body shuts down in stages.
 First, you will see your pet's breath stop, then the heart.
-All you will see is your pet’s breath will stop first, and then the heart will stop.
 Your pet will not feel any discomfort.